rahul2july/lendingclubcasestudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
 - Lending club wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
 It can utilise this knowledge for its portfolio and risk assessment.
 - We are using Loan data given by Lending Club.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- We found Negatively correlated features with Loan status as Defaulters home_ownership, annual_inc and verification_status
+- We found Negatively correlated features with Loan status as Defaulters.
+  They are home_ownership, annual_inc and verification_status.
-- We found Postively correlated features with Loan status as Defaulters term, int_rate, grade
+- We found Postively correlated features with Loan status as Defaulters.
+  They are term, int_rate, grade.
 - In detail conclusion can be found in the pdf.